 She added: “I was a young girl but it was still exhausting when you’re not sleeping.
 And also just emotionally exhausting because this is a person that I loved more than my own life and watching him slowly self-destruct and not being able to do anything about it…”

 Thompson eventually realized she “wanted more” out of life and yearned to be a mother as a result of Thompson’s self-destructive behavior.
 Elvis died at age 42 of a heart attack about a year after they divorced.
 Lisa Marie Presley, his only child, was only nine years old at the time of the accident.

 “Till the day [she] dies,” Thompson wrote in her memoir, A Little Thing Called Life, about her relationship with Presley and their eventual split, according to Express.
 Presley’s daughter called Thompson to inform her of her father’s death and to offer comfort after he passed away.

 Were you taken aback by Elvis’ admission?
-Please share this with your family and friends and leave us a comment and let us know what you think.
+Don’t forget to hit the SHARE BUTTON to share this video on Facebook with your friends and family.